sierra073/aspie/README.md

 - Streamline the process for adding new protocols
 - Build navigable website utilizing `flask` instead of just `bokeh`
 - Continued improvement of visuals, interactivity and layout
-- Finish developing an LTSM (Deep Learning) model to predict daily price appreciation leveraging all of the metrics tracked
+- Finish developing an LTSM (Deep Learning) model to predict daily price appreciation leveraging all of the metrics tracked, and deploy on the website